ANNarchy/ANNarchy-iCub/ReadMe.md

             This module handles the tactile data from the iCub's artificial skin.
 The robot is at several parts equipped with skin modules, reacting to pressure.<br>
             The sensor data for the arms can be read out with this module.
 The skin of the iCub arm is seperated in three modules, being the arm, forearm and hand.<br>
             The tactile data is returned as a vector with doubles in a range of 0.0 to 1.0.
 Where 0. is no pressure and 1.0 is the maximum sensor response.
+        5. *KinematicReader:*<br>
+            This module handles the iCub forward kinematic to receive the cartesian coordinates for specific joints or endeffectors like the hand.

 3. Sync
     - The Sync module provide two classes MasterClock and ClockInterface.
 Thereby, the MasterClock is the main synchronization handler and for the use exactly one instance of it is needed to create.
 To synchronize the ANNarchy and iCub simulations, for each side one derived class of the ClockInterface ahs to be created.
 This class provide two abstract functions, which has to be impleemnted.
 The first is the update method and the second is sync_input.
 These method are executed once for update step.
 The timing can be individually be set and is dependent on the usecase.<br>